-Lots of people on the internet are running tests, can I just copy their winning tests?
+Lots of people on the internet are running a/b tests, can I just copy their winning tests?
 Let other people do the failing, I’ll just test (or implement) the winning stuff.
 Good idea, right?

 Using other people’s A/B test results has been popularized by sites like WhichTestWon (now known as BounceX), and blog posts boasting about ridiculous uplifts (most of those tests actually NOT run correctly, stopped too soon – be skeptical of any case study without absolute numbers published).
 It’s an attractive dream, I get it – I can copy other people’s wins without doing the hard work.
 But.